TKJElectronics/Balanduino/Firmware/hardware/README.md

 			* boards.txt
 	* libraries/
 		* USB\_Host\_Shield\_20/
 		* KalmanFilter/

-For more information see the following site: [http://www.arduino.cc/en/Guide/Environment#thirdpartyhardware](http://www.arduino.cc/en/Guide/Environment#thirdpartyhardware) or send me an email at <kristianl@tkjelectronics.dk>.
+For more information see the following site: <http://www.arduino.cc/en/Guide/Environment#thirdpartyhardware> or send us an email at <mail@tkjelectronics.com>.